Diviade/cmput-191_Indexproject/README.md

 ![Screenshot](screenshot2.png)

 # External Factor Analysis:
 The external factor I chose was the inflation rate per each country in my analysis.
-Exchange rate is {}
+Inflation rate is increase in the price of goods and services over time.
+It is typically a measure of the countries financial health as an increase in a country's inflation rate symbolizes the weakening power of the country's currency.

 The analysis of the external factor occured in 2 stages